coveo/plasma/packages/website/docs/CodeEditor.md

 ## Help Text and Instructions

-Help text should explain how or where this information can be used or to provide external references about the syntax to use.
+Help text should explain how or where the code is used, or provide external references regarding the programming language to use.
 Help text should be **short, preferably on one line**.

-Placeholder provides a **temporary example** of the syntax when the input is empty.
-Only use a placeholder if a short example can prevent the user from having to refer to the external resources to get started.
+A placeholder should provide a **temporary example** when the code editor is empty.
+Add a placeholder only if a short example can allow users to get started without referring to external resources.

 ## Feedback and Validation

-Code editor supports syntax formatting and basic validation of their associated language.
+Code editors support syntax formatting and basic programming language validation.

 Most of the error validation on edited code only occurs once the user saves, using the proper error messaging method is important to help users troubleshoot their own errors.
-Consider providing links to troubleshooting documentation in the external references in error messages when appropriate.
+Consider providing links to troubleshooting documentation in error messages.

-If possible, consider adding a way for the user to test his code before moving on through his journey.
+If possible, consider adding a way for users to test their code before moving on through their journey.
 For instance, adding a button to test a script before saving it is a good practice.

 ## Related Components